mars0i/popco2/doc/general/DifferencesFromPopco1.md

    Role" paper or popco.lisp in popco1 for the order in popco1.
 In popco2, see `popco.core.main/once` and functions called there, such as `popco.nn.update/update-person-nets`.

+2. Popco1 uses .99 as the max activation value, and -.99 for the min value.
+This derives from Thagard's code.
+In popco2, the max and min are 1 and -1, respectively.